Thanatisia/build-scripts/README.md

 > The following are plans/possible ideas
 + [ ] Migrating into a standalone author organization and repository for this project
 + [ ] Finalizing a standardized filesystem structure for the codebase that is efficient for the user
++ [ ] Port compile.py from prototyping in python to either Rust or golang, whichever is more efficient for portable shellscript

 ## Notes
 - Please do [Contact Me](#contacts) if you would like to